george-hawkins/pololu-romi-jetbot/pioled-display/README.md

     $ sudo usermod -a -G gpio $USER
     $ exit

-Relogin and...
+Relogin and check you're now in the `gpio` group:

+    $ groups
+    ... gpio

+Carry on with the instructions:

     $ sudo cp /opt/nvidia/jetson-gpio/etc/99-gpio.rules /etc/udev/rules.d

-The Jetson.GPIO page claims you can reboot or do:
+The Jetson.GPIO page says you can reboot or instead do:

     $ sudo udevadm control --reload-rules
     $ sudo udevadm trigger